FST777/cayman/README.md

 ## OCI container (Podman, Docker, etc)

-The supplied `Containerfile` will create a container that contains `cayman` as well as lighttpd, which is configured to serve out all CA certficates and revocation lists for the cayman-managed CAs at port 80. cayman itself will operate on a volume, which will be preserved in case the container goes down or
+The supplied `Containerfile`s will create a container that contains `cayman` as well as lighttpd, which is configured to serve out all CA certficates and revocation lists for the cayman-managed CAs at port 80. cayman itself will operate on a volume, which will be preserved in case the container goes down or